Broadcast Nationally on Public Television. Digital licensing available now. DVD w/PPR delivering mid-October 2021.

 New York Times best-selling author of The Choice: Embrace the Possible, Dr. Edith Eva Eger, tells her story of survival in this 2021 production from The Holocaust Education Film Foundation, (a 501c3).

 At the age of sixteen, Edith Eger was sent to Auschwitz.
-Hours after her parents were killed, Nazi officer Dr. Josef Mengele, forced her to dance for his amusement and this dance turned into her survival.
+Hours after her parents were killed, Nazi officer Dr. Josef Mengele (The Angel of Death), forced her to dance for his amusement.
+This dance saved her life.

 The Holocaust Education Film Foundation was formed to preserve first-person narratives of Holocaust Survivors through documentaries.

 Beginning with “To Auschwitz and Back – The Joe Engel Story,” which was followed by “Surviving Birkenau – The Dr. Susan Spatz Story” and “From the Holocaust to Hollywood – The Robert Clary Story”, the Foundation’s work has provided an outlet to preserve history.
 The hope is that future generations may learn from these stories and heed the warning of those who experienced the worst of humanity; attempting to keep history from repeating itself.

 Public Performance and Digital Site Licenses are available through Soundview Media Partners.
 To inquire or to place an order, write to email@example.com or simply choose from the options below:

 In-home/personal use copies are available on Amazon beginning November 9, 2021: https://amzn.to/3eMhvBj